-GBC approved a new risk management policy in 2020 which aims to embed risk management throughout the Authority with all sections taking ownership of their risks.
+GBC approved a new risk management policy in 2020 (reviewed in 2022) which aimed to embed risk management throughout the Authority with all sections taking ownership of their risks.
 Periodically, section risk registers are reviewed and analysed by a Risk Management Group to determine the risks which will form the Council's strategic risk register.
 The Risk Management Group consists of the Assistant Chief Executive, Borough Solicitor, Chief Internal Auditor and Senior Auditor.